JetBrains/guide/site/django/tutorials/django-docker/introduction/index.md

 ## Installation

-For installation, follow the official [documentation](https://docs.docker.com/engine/install/)
+For installation, refer to the official [documentation](https://docs.docker.com/engine/install/) for detailed instructions.